simplecontainer/smr/README.md

 - CertKey
 - HttpAuth

-These objects let you manage Docker containers with configure features:
+These objects let you deploy container on local/remote Docker daemon.
+The simplecontainer introduces next features:

 - Single Docker daemon / Cluster of Docker daemons
 - Overlay networking using flannel
 - Integrated DNS server isolated from Docker daemon
-- GitOps: deploy objects from the GitOps repositories
+- GitOps: deploy objects from the Git repositories using GitOps approach
 - Replication of containers in cluster of Docker daemons
 - Reconciliation and tracking the lifecycle of the Docker containers
 - CLI to interact with the simplecontainer
-- Fast learning curve - simplicty and deterministic behavior
+- Fast learning curve - simplicity and deterministic behavior
-- Reliable dependency ordering and readiness probes
+- Reliable dependency ordering using readiness probes
 - Recreate containers from the KV store in case of failure
 - Templating of the container objects to leverage secrets and configuration
+- Secrets, Configuration and Resources objects for external configuration

 Installation